From my book Frozen Moments—Poverty is the biggest crime.

 Mr. Sabarwal whispered, “Let us go out of this office.”

-I thought the dhoti kurta-clad person would not let us leave the office, but we came out.
+I thought the dhoti-kurta-clad person would not let us leave the office, but we came out anyway.
 No one tried to stop us.
 We went to the manager’s office and sat there.
-Mr. Sabarwal informed the Manager about the incident at the pit office.
+Mr. Sabarwal informed the manager about the incident at the pit office.
 He heard it but remained busy with his paperwork.

 Both of us sat there.
 After about fifteen minutes, Mr. Jain entered the manager’s office, red-faced, and sat.
 The manager just saw him and once again became busy with his paperwork.
-After about ten minutes of Mr. Jain’s entry into the office, a dhoti kurta-clad person entered Manager’s office.
+After about 10 minutes, a dhoti-kurta-clad person entered the manager’s office.
 I thought he would create a scene here, but nothing happened.
-He went near Mr. Jain and sat near him.
+He approached Mr. Jain and sat beside him.
 The manager saw them and remained busy with his work.
-Dhoti kurta-clad person apologized to Mr. Jain.
+A dhoti kurta-clad person apologized to Mr. Jain.
 He said, “Mr. Jain, I am sorry for whatever I told you in the pit office.”

 Mr. Jain did not speak a word.
-Dhoti kurta-clad person kept repeating his words.
+A dhoti kurta-clad person kept repeating his words.
 Mr. Jain remained silent.
-Then the dhoti kurta-clad person told the manager, “Sir, you, please make him understand.
+Then the dhoti-kurta-clad person told the manager, “Sir, you, please make him understand.
 He is angry with me.”

-The manager stopped his work and told something to labor officer, then said to Mr. Jain, “Whatever happened today in the pit office, he informed me in advance.
-I tried to inform you, but your phone was busy, later I went to the pit office and saw his car, so I returned to my office.
+The manager stopped his work and told something to the labor officer, then said to Mr. Jain, “Whatever happened today in the pit office, he informed me in advance.”
+I tried to inform you, but your phone was busy.
+Later, I went to the pit office and saw his car, so I returned to my office.
 All these matters are due to the head mason.
-Rest he will tell you.”
+Rest, he will tell you.”

 After hearing this, Mr. Jain looked relaxed.
 It appeared on his face.